What are prism lenses?

 How do prism glasses work?

-In between the axis and ADD value, we have our prism specifications.
-There are 3 main factors to highlight when you read your prescription with prism lenses:
+In the above prescription, between the axis and ADD value, there are the prism specifications.
+There are two main factors to highlight when you read your prescription with prism lenses:

-1. With SmartBuyGlasses, depending on the frame and prescription, the first value will be indicated by a number between 0.5 and 5.0 This refers to the amount of prism correction needed.
+- The first value will be indicated by a number between 0.5 and 5.0.
+This refers to the amount of prism correction needed.
 Some specialized labs can also produce prescriptions above 5.0.

 How to order prism glasses online